 Customizr is a respectable theme but ultimately pales in comparison to GeneratePress.
-If you're going to purchase a premium WordPress theme, Customizr would just be a waste of money.
+If you purchase a premium WordPress theme, Customizr would just be a waste of money.

-While the lifetime Customizr license is a great value for designers, you'll be churning out client websites that are nearly identical in look and feel.
-GP Premium on the other hand is not only faster but much more versatile in design with far more level of control.
+While the lifetime Customizr license is an excellent value for designers, you'll be churning out client websites that are nearly identical in look and feel.
+GP Premium, on the other hand, is faster but much more versatile in design with far more control.

 What is Customizer?